 - Dr Martin Moore – Senior Lecturer in Political Communication Education & Director of the Centre for the Study of Media, Communication and Power.

-- Rachel Oldroyd – Managing Editor, Bureau of Investigative Journalism.
-Previously: editor of investigative section, Mail on Sunday.
+- Rachel Oldroyd – Interim Chair, CJP.
+Deputy Investigations Editor, the Guardian.
+Previously: Managing Editor, Bureau of Investigative Journalism, editor of investigative section, Mail on Sunday.

 Advisory Committee